Rethinking Cross-Modal Interaction in Multimodal Diffusion Transformers: Introduction

 \section{Introduction}

-Diffusion models~\cite{Ho2020DenoisingDP, Song2020DenoisingDI}, driven by iterative denoising processes, have emerged as a powerful paradigm in generative modeling.
+Diffusion models~\cite{Ho2020DenoisingDP, Song2020DenoisingDI}, driven by iterative denoising processes, have emerged as a powerful paradigm in generative modeling and various visual generation tasks~\cite{wei2023elite,liu2024smartcontrol,wei2025personalized,zhang2025framepainter}.
 The field has witnessed significant architectural evolution, beginning with U-Net-based designs~\cite{Ronneberger2015UNetCN} that dominated early diffusion models~\cite{Dhariwal2021DiffusionMB, Rombach2021HighResolutionIS, Podell2023SDXLIL, Nichol2021GLIDETP}.
 Recent advances introduced transformer-based architectures through Diffusion Transformers (DiT)~\cite{Peebles2022ScalableDM, Chen2023PixArtFT}, demonstrating superior scalability and training stability.
 This progression culminated in Multimodal Diffusion Transformers (MM-DiT)~\cite{Esser2024ScalingRF}, which unify text and visual tokens through a concatenated self-attention mechanism, resulting in state-of-the-art text-to-image/video models like Stable Diffusion 3/3.5~\cite{Esser2024ScalingRF, StableDiffusion35}, FLUX~\cite{flux2024}, CogVideo~\cite{hong2022cogvideo, yang2024cogvideox}, and HunyuanVideo~\cite{kong2024hunyuanvideo}.

 Although the MM-DiT architecture has undergone significant advancements, state-of-the-art text-to-image models like FLUX still exhibit critical limitations, particularly in generating images with precise semantic alignment (see Fig.~\ref{fig:obj-miss-example}).
 Analysis of the sampling process reveals that early denoising steps require strong text-visual interaction to create a proper semantic layout, while later steps focus on refining the details.
 Semantic discrepancies between the text and synthesized images often stem from flawed initial layouts (see Fig.~\ref{fig:denoise_proc}).